Why we go to church.

 For a basic understanding of Christianity, please read the article, “Christianity explained”.
 The article tries to strip away the ‘mystery of it all’ for anybody who has had little or no contact with Christianity.
 I think it also helps to have a bit of Christian knowledge when fronting a church for the first time.
 It just assists us to follow the services; be more relaxed.

-An overview of how we build both faith and belief, continually using one to support the other, in our so-called “journey of faith” is also available in the article, “Can I really believe in God?”.
+An overview of how we build both faith and belief, continually using one to support the other, in our so-called “journey of faith” is also available in the article, “How to believe in God?”.

 5. BECOMING A ‘MEMBER’ OF THE CHURCH